JohnnyLdeAlba/JohnnyLdeAlba/README.md

 - Assembly Languages: 6502, 68000, x86, z80
 - Other: HTML5, CSS3, Docker

+## React, Solidity and web3!

+- [Ecco Text Generator](http://ecco-text-generator.johnnyldealba.com) A text generator built in NextJS that can create animated GIFs and images in the style of messages from Ecco the Dolphin.
+- [Immortal Player Characters Version 0](http://ipc-version-0.johnnyldealba.com/) A website that interfaces with an Ethereum wrapper contract both of which I developed.
+- [MyIPC.io](https://myipc.io/) A React based dApp that decodes game characters from the Ethereum blockchain.
+- [Ecco the Dolphin Online](https://eccothedolphin.online/) A website built in React and Typescript that has an image gallery and articles.

 ## Favorite Projects I've Built

 Below are a sample of projects that I've built from scratch.
 Until I got into development professionally I preferred creating everything from the ground up.